 When the notification process is complete, the system will assign a notification number for each product.
 Kindly give this notification number to Customs as proof that you have performed the notification, along with the correct label which will be used.

 The label should include the correct particulars and requirements as established within Article 19 of the same regulation.
-For example, an EU address should be available on the label (of the responsible person who notified the product), the nominal content at the time of packaging (given by weight or volume), the date of minimum durability, particular precautions to be observed, the batch number, the function of the cosmetic product, the list of ingredients, etc. The ingredients list should be written using the International Nomenclature for Cosmetic Ingredients (INCI) nomenclature.
+These includes an EU address (of the responsible person who notified the product), the country of origin for products imported into the EU, the nominal content at the time of packaging (given by weight or volume), the date of minimum durability, particular precautions to be observed, the batch number, the function of the cosmetic product and the list of ingredients.
+The ingredients list should be written using the International Nomenclature for Cosmetic Ingredients (INCI) nomenclature.
+With respect to the ingredients, one may consult the COSING website to check whether the substances in the formulation are restricted or banned.
+The labelling elements listed above should be made available in either English or Maltese as per Legal notice 323 of 2011.

 Furthermore, cosmetic products should not contain any claims relating to the treating or curing, etc. of a disease or medical condition.